alex-kalanis/kw_mapper/README.md

 [![License](https://poser.pugx.org/alex-kalanis/kw_mapper/license.svg?v=1)](https://packagist.org/packages/alex-kalanis/kw_mapper)
 [![Code Coverage](https://scrutinizer-ci.com/g/alex-kalanis/kw_mapper/badges/coverage.png?b=master&v=1)](https://scrutinizer-ci.com/g/alex-kalanis/kw_mapper/?branch=master)

-Mapping records and their entries onto other object like tables or files. you can choose from multiple sources - raw files, SQL and NoSQL databases.
+Mapping records and their entries onto other object like tables or files.
+You can choose from multiple sources - raw files in local or remote storage, SQL and NoSQL databases.

 kw_mapper is a ORM with separated layers of mappers, records and entries - that allows it to exchange mappers on-the-fly and target it to the different data storages like files